CS 70

 Log in and Configure Git

-Run the same command ssh <username>@cs70.cs.hmc.edu and log in with your new password.
-You should see a big "CS 70" and get a prompt (e.g. ~ SERVER >) saying that you are currently in your personal home directory (a.k.a. ~ or /home/<username>) and asking you for a command to run on the remote server.
+Run the same ssh command (i.e., ssh username@cs70.cs.hmc.edu) and log in with your new password.
+You should see a big “CS 70” banner and get a prompt (e.g., ~ SERVER >) which shows that you are currently in your personal home directory (a.k.a. ~ or /home/username) and waits for you to type a command to run.

-• Should say that you are currently in your personal directory /home/.
+Should say that you are currently in your personal directory /home/username

-• Should show you the contents of your home directory, including sub-directories "data" and "cs70".
+Should show you the contents of your home directory, including the subdirectories data and cs70.

-While you are logged in, run the following two commands to figure git:
+While you are logged in, run the following two commands to configure git:

 where you put your own name and email address in the quotes.